 A doctor can examine someone after an accident to diagnose a brain injury.
 It might require a CT scan to determine the site of the injury and the severity of the damage.
 Imaging tests can also uncover brain swelling, bleeding, and other complications.
 You must go to the hospital immediately after suffering an injury to the head to begin treatment.

 A brain injury can result from various circumstances.
-At the Powell & Rose Law Firm, PLLC, our brain injury attorneys in Fort Smith, AR, have experience holding people liable for causing brain injuries in incidents such as:
+At the Law Offices of David L Powell, our brain injury attorneys in Fort Smith, AR, have experience holding people liable for causing brain injuries in incidents such as:

 If your brain injury happened due to someone else’s negligence, reach out to us to learn about your available legal options.
 We can investigate the accident and gather evidence to prove fault, and try to resolve your case favorably.